molecule/molecule.github.io/_post/media-consumed.md

         icon: noun-movie-138841.png
     -
         title: Ancillary Justice, Mercy, and Sword, by Ann Leckie
         review: MARVELOUS.
 Really unique character and world.
 Also unique approach to the plot.
-Instead of expanding outward with greater and bigger stakes, collapses inward with greater (but differen) stakes.
+Instead of expanding outward with bigger and bigger stakes, it collapses *inward* with bigger (but different) stakes.
         rating: 2
         link:
         type: Book